Connecting .NET and IBM i with NTi.

 Please refer to the official .NET documentation and recommendations for implementation.

-ADO.NET implementation
+ADO.NET implementation.

 This class implements the usual methods and properties of the ADO.NET model for database access operations: